 Required equipment and software

-A webcam or HD webcam – built-in, USB plug-in would be ideal
+Webcam or HD webcam – built-in, USB plug-in is recommended

 Microsoft Windows 10

 Microsoft Windows Server 2008 SP2–2016

 Recommended: Excel for Microsoft 365 on Windows or macOS; or at least Excel 2019 or Excel 2016

 Microsoft Office 365 – Students will benefit from Microsoft Office 365 as it is free for the UVic community.
 Once you have your Netlink ID account, you can sign up for your UVic Microsoft 365 account at onlineservices.uvic.ca and download the software.

 Processor: 1.4GH (this allows you to use Zoom, Excel and Brightspace at the same time)

 Online learning is when course delivery, and all associated learning activities, take place via the internet.
 For online learning tips, system requirements and differences between delivery styles, please visit our online learning webpages.